-

 Labored Breathing in Cats: Causes, Warning Signs, and Next Steps

-Labored Breathing in Cats: Causes, Warning Signs, and Next Steps You notice your cat sitting upright with elbows out and neck extended, breathing faster than usual.
+You notice your cat sitting upright with elbows out and neck extended, breathing faster than usual.
 Or maybe they made a wheezing sound that stopped you in your tracks.
-Labored breathing in cats is not something to monitor overnight and see how it goes —
+Labored breathing in cats is not something to monitor overnight and see how it goes — it’s one of the more urgent symptoms a cat can

 -